cassidymwagner/fluidsf/README.md

 <img src="https://github.com/cassidymwagner/fluidsf/blob/main/docs/quickstart.png" alt="Advective structure function plots" width="400"/>
 </p>

-"Can I use FluidSF with my data?"
+### "Can I use FluidSF with my data?"
----

 Hopefully!
 FluidSF was initially developed for numerical simulations and satellite data, but there are of course many different types of data.
 If you are interested in using this package but you are unsure how to use it with your dataset, please reach out and we are happy to assist!

 The best way to communicate about your data needs is to [start a discussion](https://github.com/cassidymwagner/fluidsf/discussions) where you can describe your dataset and what you're hoping to learn with FluidSF.
 Before starting a discussion you can check through other discussion posts or review the open (and closed) issues to see if any other users have a similar question or dataset.

 We have plans to support many different types of data, especially oceanographic data, but we encourage any users to engage with us so we can make sure we support as many datasets as possible!
+### Citing

+If you use FluidSF in your research or educational activities, we would be grateful if you credit FluidSF by name!

+You can cite the specific version of FluidSF with [Zenodo](https://zenodo.org/records/11406185) or use the following citations (replacing your version number):

+> Wagner, C., Pearson, B., & Lee, A. (2024). fluidsf (v0.2.0).
+Zenodo. https://doi.org/10.5281/zenodo.11406185

-Contributing/Developing Guidelines
+### Contributing/Developing Guidelines
----

 This project welcomes contributions and suggestions.
 The following contribution/development guidelines have been modified from those provided with [pyqg](https://github.com/pyqg/pyqg), an open-source software package for simulating geophysical fluids.
 Feel free to open an issue, submit a pull request, and/or [contact the owner directly](https://github.com/cassidymwagner).

 Anyone interested in helping to develop FluidSF needs to create their own fork of our [git repository](https://github.com/cassidymwagner/fluidsf).
 (Follow the github [forking instructions](https://help.github.com/articles/fork-a-repo/).
 You will need a github account.)